9 Healthy Pantry Staples for the Busy AND Hungry (Sweet Tooth Edition!)

 When I go to the grocery store I stock up on as many fresh fruits and veggies as I can.
 Because fresh produce has a short life span, I also grab the frozen varieties.
 I have entire shelves in my freezer stocked with frozen strawberries, raspberries, pineapples, blueberries, cherries, and bananas for when I haven’t had the time for a grocery run.
 I find that apples, lemons, beets, and carrots store for quite some time (in the fridge), especially compared to raspberries, avocados, and spinach, which start turning almost immediately.

 My favorite recipe using strawberries?
-This Healthy Strawberry Cheesecake Dip.
+This Strawberry Cheesecake Dip.

 My favorite recipe using blueberries?
-This Healthy Raw Blueberry Coconut Fudge.
+This Raw Blueberry Coconut Fudge.

 My favorite recipe using carrots?
-This Healthy Carrot Cake Milkshake.
+This Carrot Cake Milkshake.

 My favorite recipe using spinach?
-These Healthy (and Sneaky!)
+These (Sneaky!)
 Berry Banana Shake.